Lou Amundson

 Louis Gabriel Amundson (/'ɑːməndsən/ born December 7, 1982) is an American former professional basketball player.
-He played college basketball for UNLV and 12 years professionally, including 10 seasons in the NBA.
+He played college basketball for the UNLV Runnin' Rebels and professionally for 12 years, including 10 seasons in the National Basketball Association (NBA).

 Early life and college

 Amundson was born in Ventura, California, and grew up in Boulder, Colorado.

-He played college basketball at UNLV from 2001 to 2002 and then from 2003 to 2006, missing the 2002–03 season as a medical redshirt due to a thumb infection.
+He played college basketball at the University of Nevada, Las Vegas, from 2001 to 2002 and then from 2003 to 2006, missing the 2002–03 season as a medical redshirt due to a thumb infection.

 Professional career

 Colorado 14ers (2006–2007)

 Amundson played in the NBA D-League for the Colorado 14ers and was named the NBA D-League Rookie of the Year in 2007.

 Utah Jazz (2007)

 On February 5, 2007, Amundson signed a 10-day contract with the Utah Jazz.
 He signed a second 10-day contract on February 19.

 Philadelphia 76ers (2007–2008)

 On March 8, 2007, Amundson signed a 10-day contract with the Philadelphia 76ers.
 He signed a second 10-day contract on March 18, and signed for the remainder of the season on March 28.